westonnelson/docs-1/packages/website/docs/enforcers/overview.md

 **Enforcers are designed to be composed together**.
 Possibly even multiple times in the same delegation.

 For example a User may choose to use the `TimestampEnforcerBefore` and the `ERC20AllowanceEnforcer` enforcers to give a friend permission to spend up to `100 tokens` for the next `30 days`.

+Developerds can write their own, custom made enforcers.